robert/robert.github.com/_posts/2100-01-01-pfabX-how-to-write-a-library.md

 However, from our outside perspective, `shortest_path` comes with a substantial irritation.
 Its output is a single string of the names of the vertices on the shortest path, joined together with ASCII arrows.
 For example, `"10->5->2-15"`.
 Suppose that we wanted to use this output to draw a route on a map, and to display this map in a webpage to our user (along with lots and lots of advertisements).
 In order to display each vertex on our map individually, we'd have to split the string returned by `shortest_path` (in the form `"10->5->2-15"`) back into its component vertixes.
 This is a perfectly doable task, but also an annoying and unnecessary one.

 Instead, I would much prefer it if `shortest_path` returned a *list* of the vertices on the shortest path (eg. `['10','5','2','15']`).
-Thiw would give us maximum flexibility to decide how we want to present the results to our customers. `shortest_path`'s job should only be to calculate data; it shouldn't make any assumptions about how the caller wants to display it.
+This would give us maximum flexibility to decide how we want to present the results to our customers. `shortest_path`'s job should only be to calculate data; it shouldn't make any assumptions about how the caller wants to display it.

 As a rule of thumb, separate out data calculation from data formatting wherever possible.
 Have your calculation components return their results as raw lists, dictionaries and objects, and avoid doing anything that smells like "display logic".
 Pass this output into a second component that knows nothing about how to calculate anything, but knows everything about to make data look good.